Est. Reading Time: 1 Minute

 Does being around your partner make you feel depressed, anxious, hopeless, and helpless?
 Do you fear for your life?
-Do you and your partner fight a lot?
+Or do you and your partner fight a lot?
 Does your partner restrict who you talk to, what you do, and where you go?
 Do you have more “bad days” than “good days” with your partner?

 Has your partner ever physically hurt you – i.e. kicked, slapped, pushed, stabbed, shot, pinched, and/or punched you?
 Have you ever physically hurt your partner?
 Are you vindictive, manipulative, and/or vicious towards your partner?
 And, have you ever contemplated leaving your partner, but just don’t know how?